AsimkSatti/3D-Web/README.md

 The site consists of an island in the midst of randomly positioned stars within the galaxies.

-Zoom-in and Zoom-out properties are limited to maintain site the 3D obj.
+Zoom-in and Zoom-out properties are limited to maintain visual of the 3D obj.

 The camera(user) and artifical light are synced in position as you travel